-Members of staff have received training with Intelligensa (an accredited programme for positive physical intervention).
-Further training will be provided through the St Thomas Aquinas CMAT.
+Members of staff have received training provided through the St Thomas Aquinas CMAT.

 There are opportunities for staff who have used physical restraint to discuss recent incidents, learning from experiences and determining the needs of the child

 18: The right to search a pupil.